NYU Collegiate Seminar Program

-Students who are selected to participate in the program will attend one of the ten seminars offered below.
+Students who are selected to participate in the program will attend one of the seminars described below.
 Students will indicate their seminar preference during the nomination and application process, and will be assigned a seminar if selected.

 Participation is selective.
 Students must be nominated by a counselor, teacher, or school administrator, and then complete an application.
 There is no cost to participate.
 The program is open only to students who will be high school juniors in Fall 2020.

-Selected students will participate in one of the seminars listed below.
+Students will be able to choose one of the seminars described below.

 An exploration of how photography can be used in three distinct ways: to document events (e.g. war photography); to bear witness (someone telling their truth); and to advocate for social change (from the Civil Rights movement to today’s issues).
 No background in photography needed – this seminar considers the role played by images in our culture.